756yang/openwrt-grpc-agent/README.md

-# openwrt-grpc-agent
+# openwrt-grpc-exec
-Used for openwrt to remotely execute programs through `grpc`
+Used for openwrt to remotely execute programs through GRPC.